ddakebono/ddakebono/README.md

 ## Hi there 👋

 Hey there!
-You've found your way to my Github profile, I work on random things ranging from pretty terrible discord bots, to random modifications for VRChat.
+You've found your way to my Github profile, I work on random things ranging from pretty terrible discord bots, to random modifications for ChilloutVR.
 </br>Hope you enjoy your stay!

 ## Stats